Photo products

 How should I calculate the parallax?

 When you create a 3D lenticular image by generating layers, you can set the parallax value in % of the image width.
-In Triaxes 3DMasterKit (and Legend) you can set the background parallax, that regulates how objects will be pushed away from the viewer, and foreground parallax, that regulates object “protrusion” from the image.
+In Triaxes 3DMasterKit (and Legend) you can set the background parallax, which regulates how objects will be pushed away from the viewer, and foreground parallax, which regulates object “protrusion” from the image.

 Changing the background and foreground parallaxes proportionally influences all the layers and regulates the 3D effect of the resulting image.